CoderGourab/Terraform/README.md

 # Terraform-eks
-A sample repository to create EKS on AWS using Terraform.
+A repository to create EKS on AWS using Terraform and enabling Logging in CloudWatch.State locks stored in S3->DynamoDB

 ### Install AWS CLI